 NYPA Accelerates Plans to Help New York Schools Tap into Solar

-The New York Power Authority has announced that the opportunity for school districts in New York State to “go solar” will be expedited with the selection of two additional solar power vendors.
-Schools can reduce their energy costs by participating in Governor Andrew M. Cuomo’s K-Solar initiative, a first-of-its kind program launched in January 2014, to combat climate change by promoting renewable energy use.
+The New York Power Authority (NYPA) has announced the opportunity for school districts in the state to “go solar” will be expedited after selecting two additional solar power vendors under Gov. Andrew M. Cuomo’s K-Solar initiative, a program that has been in the works since January 2014.

-“Hundreds of school districts are ready to bring solar into their communities and reduce their energy bills and we are excited to work with each and every one,” said Gil C. Quiniones, NYPA president and CEO.
-“Making a commitment to solar energy requires no investment on a district’s part and by participating in the Governor’s innovative K-Solar program, schools are making a strong statement about the importance of renewable resources.”
+“Hundreds of school districts are ready to bring solar into their communities and reduce their energy bills, and we are excited to work with each and every one,” says Gil C. Quiniones, NYPA president and CEO.
+“Making a commitment to solar energy requires no investment on a district’s part, and by participating in the governor’s innovative K-Solar program, schools are making a strong statement about the importance of renewable resources.”

 Twenty-five districts have signed 48 individual power purchase agreements with K-Solar developers and are ready to proceed with solar panel installations.
 In the latest development, NYPA is bringing two additional developers on board to expedite the process of bringing all the schools into the pipeline.
 The two new developers – selected by NYPA through a competitive bidding process – will work with onboarding additional districts.

-Part of Cuomo's $1 billion NY-Sun initiative to build a sustainable solar energy industry in New York, the K-Solar program is a public-private partnership to make solar power more affordable for school districts.
-Schools receive the tools, technical expertise and access to financing to make “going solar” a realistic option.
+Part of Cuomo’s $1 billion NY-Sun initiative to build a sustainable solar energy industry in New York, the K-Solar program is a public-private partnership to make solar power more affordable for school districts.
+NYPA says schools receive the tools, technical expertise and access to financing to make going solar a realistic option.